10 Tips For Building A House (Plus A Free Budget Checklist)

 Here’s what to know before building a house:

 1. Choose The Right Building Method For You

 When building your home rather than buying, the first thing you need to do is decide which building method is right for you.
 In general, there are three paths you could take:

-- Working with a builder
+- You could work with a builder.

-- Building the home yourself
+- You could build the home yourself.

 Budgeting tip: DIYing your home build will be the most budget-friendly option if you have the right skill set.
 If you don’t feel comfortable building yourself, it’s usually more affordable to work with a builder than to design a custom home.